Back to Blog

 We consolidated to four boards: Maintenance, Renewals, Turns, and Owner Requests.

-Test with one PM, one coordinator, and two vendors.
-Collect feedback.
-Adjust labels, statuses, and notifications.
+Phase 3 -- Pilot: Test with one PM, one coordinator, and two vendors.

-Review metrics.
-Add dashboards and performance views.
+Phase 5 -- Continuous Improvement: Review metrics.
+Add dashboards.
 Move to the next workflow.

 Result: Fewer boards, faster response times, calmer team.